 Reaction light drills – This is definitely one of the newer trends that boxers and fighters are starting to use especially after the likes of Lomachenko and Usyk use this to improve their quickness and reaction times.
 This will force you to be quick mentally and with your hand which in turn will help your hand speed.

-Tennis ball or reaction ball drills – this forces you to be quick with your hands depending on what direction the ball bounces while you try to catch it.
+A tennis ball or reaction ball drill – this forces you to be quick with your hands depending on what direction the ball bounces while you try to catch it.

 I recommend you check out my blog on exercises to improve your reflexes for boxing here for more detail on the above.